-I can’t quite believe it, but this August marks a decade since I registered as self-employed!
+I can’t quite believe it, but this August marked a decade since I registered as self-employed!
 It hasn’t always been easy, but I’m so proud of what I’ve achieved.
-Here’s a quick look at how my business has changed since I started in 2008…
+Here’s a quick look at how my online business has changed since I started in 2008…

 2008-09: Blogging & Freelancing

 I finished university back in the economic crash of 2008 and was finding it really hard to get a job.
 Someone told me I might be able to make money proofreading, so I did a few Google searches and came across an online marketing forum looking for writers on all sorts of subjects.
 Little did I know that there was a whole online content world out there!

 I got my first gig writing an article about ethical travel, and I had money in my PayPal account by the end of the day.
 I found it easy to find work with webmasters who were basically putting up content-based websites hoping to make money from advertising or information products, and turned it into a full-time income.
 I found a lot of the articles very tedious, but I was 21, I had no job, I was living with parents, and I needed the money.

 I feel embarrassed to admit it, but I only earned a few dollars per article at this time – meaning a lot of writing to create a “full time” income from this (and it quickly led to burnout, which I’ve written about in a separate post – click here to read it).
 As my schedule got busier, I did raise my rates a few times, but not nearly as much as I should have.
 I was targeting completely the wrong market, and this was an important lesson that still serves me in my business today.